Beto O'Rourke Announces His Run For President In 2020

 It wasn't the first time O'Rourke generated national attention for taking on Trump.
 After the president attacked NFL players for kneeling during the national anthem to protest police brutality, O'Rourke responded at a town hall that he "can think of nothing more American than to peacefully stand up, or take a knee, for your rights, any time, anywhere, in any place."
 The clip went viral.

 O'Rourke has the potential to occupy a unique place in the still-forming 2020 Democratic primary field.
-He has gotten some support from the progressive wing of the party, but has centrist appeal and a history of bipartisanship too, ultimately resistant to any type of label.
+He has gotten some support from the progressive wing of the party but has centrist appeal and a history of bipartisanship too, ultimately resistant to any type of label.
 And he has the younger, newer face some in the party are eager for and has also gone toe-to-toe with Trump.

 O'Rourke was first elected to Congress in 2012, upsetting eight-term Rep. Silvestre Reyes in the Democratic primary.
 Before that bid, O'Rourke had served on the El Paso City Council for six years and had founded his own technology company.
 He's an El Paso native whose father was also involved in local Democratic politics.
 He attended Columbia University, where he played in a punk rock band called Foss.